I never thought I’d be questioning the institutional form of schooling.

-As my daughter’s 5th birthday was approaching, I wasn’t so sure about school anymore.
-It was almost annoying that I had to think so hard about something so simple.
+But then, with my daughter’s 5th birthday quickly approaching, something changed.
+I wasn’t so sure anymore.
+It was almost annoying I had to think so hard about something so simple.

-I guess, maybe… If the days were shorter, I’d feel better?
+If school days weren’t so long, I’d feel better?

-She might have been able to handle it (meaning she would get used to it), but it seemed unnecessary and even unhealthy at that age.
+She might have been able to handle it (meaning she would probably have no choice but to get used to it), but it seemed unnecessary and unhealthy at that age.

 Other issues kept emerging…

-First of all, I didn’t like what I kept hearing from other parents.
+I didn’t like what I was hearing from other parents.

-Digging deep and researching, I also had a hard time believing that COMMON CORE was implemented to benefit the children.
-My children.
-All children.
-Our future.
+Digging deep and researching, I had a hard time believing that COMMON CORE was implemented to benefit the children.

 - Could that backfire?

-- Would it possibly leave some children frustrated, stressed out, and overwhelmed?
+- Would this leave some kids frustrated, stressed out, and overwhelmed?